laurentvv/polyglot-bench/README.md

   - Go: Uses net/http package with goroutines
   - TypeScript: Uses node-fetch with async/await

+**Note**: In our latest benchmarks, Python showed the best performance in this test with a score of 11.53, followed by Go (8.91), TypeScript (10.56), and Rust (8.65).
+This demonstrates Python's strength in network I/O operations.

 **3. DNS Lookup**
 - **Purpose**: Measures DNS resolution performance
 - **Language Specifics**: